 Talk to your doctor to determine the best treatment strategy for you.

 Chemotherapy Drugs Used for Colorectal Cancer

 5-Fluorouracil (5-FU) has been the first-choice chemotherapy drug for colorectal cancer for many years.
-It is used in combination with leucovorin (a vitamin), which makes 5-FU more effective.
-5-FU is given intravenously.
+It usually is given into the vein with a second drug called leucovorin (a vitamin), which makes 5-FU more effective.
 A pill form of capecitabine (Xeloda) is changed to 5-FU when it reaches the tumor.
 Xeloda is also being used as adjuvant therapy or neoadjuvant therapy with radiation in patients with rectal cancers to heighten the effect of radiation.
 Other drugs include irinotecan (Camptosar) and oxaliplatin (Eloxatin).
 These drugs are usually combined with 5-FU or Xeloda after surgery or in the advanced setting.Trifluridine and tipiracil (Lonsurf) is a combination drug in pill form.

 Several new chemotherapy drugs also are used for the treatment of colorectal cancer that has spread.
-These include panitumumab (Vectibix), cetuximab (Erbitux), bevacizumab (Avastin), ramucirumab (Cyramza), and aflibercept (Zaltrap), and are usually given along with 5-FU, plus irinotecan or oxaliplatin, for metastatic colorectal cancer.
+These include aflibercept (Zaltrap), bevacizumab (Avastin), cetuximab (Erbitux), panitumumab (Vectibix) and ramucirumab (Cyramza),are usually given along with 5-FU, plus irinotecan or oxaliplatin, for metastatic colorectal cancer.
 Regorafenib (Stivarga) is another new drug that can be taken orally as a single agent after the other drugs have stopped working.

 What Are the Side Effects of Chemotherapy for Colorectal Cancer?